Nenad Mirosavljević: APOEL

 On 2 January 2008, Mirosavljević moved to Cyprus and signed an 18-month contract with APOEL.
 He made his competitive debut for the club on 12 January 2008 in a league fixture against APOP Kinyras.
-His first two goals for APOEL came on 30 January 2008 in a cup match against Aris Limassol.
+On 30 January 2008, Mirosavljević scored his first goals for APOEL, netting a brace in a 3–1 home cup victory over Aris Limassol.
+He scored a goal in a 4–1 home loss to Schalke 04 on 16 September 2008 in the first leg of the UEFA Cup first round.
 In December 2008, Mirosavljević extended his contract until the end of the 2010–11 season.

 With his three goals, Mirosavljević helped APOEL qualify for the 2009–10 UEFA Champions League.
 He played five matches during the group stage and scored two goals.
 On 25 November 2009, Mirosavljević netted the opening goal in a 1–1 home draw versus Atlético Madrid.
-Two weeks later, on 8 December 2009, Mirosavljević came off the bench and scored a late equalizer as APOEL draw 2–2 with Chelsea at Stamford Bridge.
+He also scored a late equalizer in a 2–2 draw with Chelsea at Stamford Bridge on 8 December 2009.

 In March 2010, Mirosavljević suffered a ruptured Achilles tendon, causing him to miss the remainder of the 2009–10 season.
+He nonetheless finished the campaign as the team's top scorer across all competitions with a career-high 21 goals.
 After several months of recovering, Mirosavljević returned to the field in November 2010, making 10 appearances until the end of the 2010–11 season, without scoring a goal.
-In May 2011, Mirosavljević left APOEL after three and a half years, when the club announced that it would not renew the contract with the player.
+In May 2011, Mirosavljević left APOEL after three and a half years following the expiration of his contract.
 In an interview in 2012, Mirosavljević said that his time at APOEL was the heyday of his career.

 Later years

-In July 2011, after his contract with APOEL expired, Mirosavljević agreed to a one-year deal with fellow Cypriot First Division club Olympiakos Nicosia.
+In July 2011, Mirosavljević agreed to join fellow Cypriot First Division club Olympiakos Nicosia on a one-year deal.
 He played his farewell match for Olympiakos on 28 January 2012, thus leaving Cyprus after four years to return to Serbia.

 On 1 February 2012, Mirosavljević signed an 18-month contract with Napredak Kruševac and was immediately named as team captain.
-He scored a goal from the penalty spot on his debut for the club in a 3–0 home victory over Radnički Sombor.
+He scored a goal on his debut for the club, converting a penalty kick in a 3–0 home victory over Radnički Sombor.
 In the 2012–13 season, Mirosavljević led the club to promotion to the top flight of Serbian football.

 During the 2014 winter transfer window, Mirosavljević moved to Čukarički, making 12 league appearances and scoring five goals until the end of the 2013–14 season.
-He also helped his club win its first major trophy by taking the 2014–15 Serbian Cup.
+He also helped the club win its first major trophy by taking the 2014–15 Serbian Cup.
 After the end of the 2015–16 season, Mirosavljević retired from playing professional football.